jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 We can only overcome our challenges when we uncover the natural laws that show what modern human life truly is.

 Just another chapter in the ongoing Darwinian game of evolution—but with a twist, life is now technological.
+We've crossed a measurable threshold: technomass on Earth now rivals the planet's biomass itself.
+Our survival once depended on finding food and shelter in the biological world; now it depends almost entirely on technological production.
 This change is nothing but a difference in material, one among the many that has taken place during the time periods in which Earth has had different geologies, atmospheres, environments, and lifeforms.

 That means life has felt your struggles many times before.
 It should not be a surprise there is a time-tested game plan for not only your survival, but prosperity.